RobertoRoos/sawIntuitiveResearchKitWiki/ESTOP.md

 Figure 1: Controller box relay and power supply

 Figure 1 shows a 4-pin safety connector on the controller box.
 There have, however, been several variations of safety connectors in the different generations of controller boxes, starting with one 4-pin connector, then one 5-pin connector, then two 5-pin connectors, and finally one 4-pin and one 5-pin connector.
-In all systems, the connector pinouts are the same.
 The 5-pin connector is the same as the 4-pin connector except that pin #2 is GND, which shifts the signals from pins 2-4 on the old (4-pin) connector to pins 3-5 on the new (5-pin) connector.
+Note also that in the final design, pin #1 of the 4-pin connector is GND rather than 12V.

-The advantage of the final design, of one 4-pin and one 5-pin connector is that it enables both a monolithic (hard-wired) e-stop chain, as implemented at WPI, and a modular (reconfigurable) e-stop chain that was developed at JHU and is currently used on most systems.
+The advantage of the final design, of one 4-pin and one 5-pin connector, is that it enables both a monolithic (hard-wired) e-stop chain, as implemented at WPI, and a modular (reconfigurable) e-stop chain that was developed at JHU and is currently used on most systems.

 # 4. Modular E-stop Chain (recommended)